cleanflight/cleanflight/docs/Failsafe.md

 Throttle level used for landing.
 Specify a value that causes the aircraft to descend at about 1M/sec.
 Default is set to 1000 which should correspond to throttle off.

+### `failsafe_abortable`

+To configure if a failsafe intervention can be aborted (set to 1) or not (set to 0).
+Also see above.

 Use standard RX usec values.
-See RX documentation.
+See Rx documentation.

 ### `failsafe_min_usec`